 Students entering either the Ph.D. or MSLS programs may have already arranged with a faculty member to serve as the student's Major Professor during the admissions process.
 In this case ("direct recruiting"), a student may elect to forgo formally rotating through different labs and directly join the Major Professor's lab.
 All other students are required to perform three laboratory rotations with different Biochemistry faculty.
-Directly recruited students are still required give two seminar presentations according to the following guidelines, in the form of progress updates.
+Directly recruited students are required give one seminar presentation according to the following guidelines.